 Marrakesh has been a trading town since the 11th century, and it can still satisfy the most ardent shopaholic.
-Its warren of souqs are the quintessential Moroccan shopping experience, but there's more: in-the-know buyers also make a beeline for the design district of Sidi Ghamen or upscale Gueliz for contemporary crafts, one-of-a-kind fashions and that quirky lamp that would look just amazing in the dining room.
+Its warren of souqs are the quintessential Moroccan shopping experience, but there's more: in-the-know buyers also make a beeline for the design district of Sidi Ghanem or upscale Gueliz for contemporary crafts, one-of-a-kind fashions and that quirky lamp that would look just amazing in the dining room.

 Shop for everything from leather to lanterns in Marrakesh's souqs © Amos Chapple / Getty Images

 There are also an increasing number of stylish, fixed-price boutiques.
 Souk Cherifa is home to a number of wardrobe-sized outlets, including Lalla, Laetitia Trouillet’s line of stylish bags, Sissi Morocco, home of French artist Silvie Pissard’s handmade purses and pillows, and fashion designer Artsi Ifrach’s Art/C. The jewel-like Akbar Delights is filled with Moroccan-influenced, Indian cotton kaftans embellished with embroidery and sequins.
-There’s no sign at Atelier Moro but climb the steep staircase to discover a host of stunning objects made by local artisans, including suede satchels and Tuareg cutlery.
+There’s no sign at Atelier Moro, but climb the steep staircase to discover a host of stunning objects made by local artisans, including suede satchels and Tuareg cutlery.

-Souvenirs for sale in Marrakesh's Medina © Elena Odareeva / Shutterstock
+Souvenirs for sale in Marrakesh's medina © Elena Odareeva / Shutterstock

-The upscale boutiques of Gueliz, the French-built European-style ville nouvelle, take away the hassle of haggling with fixed prices.
+The upscale boutiques of Gueliz, the French-built European-style new town, take away the hassle of haggling with fixed prices.
 You’ll find them around Rue de la Liberté, and many of them accept credit cards.
 Place Vendome is a Gueliz institution for great-value, bags, wallets and coats in butter-soft leather and suede and if you don’t see what you want they can probably make it for you within a few days.
 Atika stocks high-quality, Moroccan leather and suede designer-style loafers in eye-popping colours and a fraction of the price (around Dh700/US$80).
-Scenes de Lin is the place to snap up embroidered tablemats, throws, cushions, tassel-fringed towels and linen robes.
+Scenes de Lin is the place to snap up embroidered table mats, throws, cushions, tassel-fringed towels and linen robes.
 The designers behind Akbar Delights have created a new diffusion line, Moor, with contemporary kaftans and jackets, embellished with embroidery, as well as covetable faux-gem encrusted clutch bags.

 Shoes galore at a shop in Marrakesh © Trabalza Jin / Shutterstock

 Serious shoppers and those with a riad to fill should hire a taxi and make for the Quartier Industriel of Sidi Ghanem, about 4km along the Route de Safi.
-This is the city's design district, filled with factory showrooms and workshops where you’ll find original brand homeware, from large pieces of furniture to scented candles, clothes, accessories and more.
-Unlike the Medina, it’s laid out on a grid system and is easy to navigate, especially with the help of one of their free maps.
+This is the city's design district, filled with factory showrooms and workshops where you’ll find original brand homewares from large pieces of furniture to scented candles, clothes, accessories and more.
+Unlike the medina, it’s laid out on a grid system and is easy to navigate, especially with the help of one of their free maps.
 Credit cards are readily accepted.

 At La Maison Fenyadi, look out for over-sized Amira candles – they use the country's best essential oils, such as cedar, fig, rose and jasmine.
 Akkal does a modern take on classic Moroccan ceramics with pick-and-mix tableware in vibrant colours.
 Topolina is the eponymous atelier of French designer Isabelle Topolina, who has created a unique collection of clothes, hats and bags, upcycled vintage finds and turned brightly coloured printed fabric and oilcloth from sub-Saharan Africa into one-of-a-kind coats.

-One cushion is never enough. © Schultheiss Selection GmbH / Getty Images
+One cushion is never enough © Schultheiss Selection GmbH / Getty Images

 Need to know: Morocco’s best buys